abpframework/abp/docs/Tutorials/AspNetCore-Mvc/Part-I.md

 #### Add Sample Data

 `Update-Database` command created the `Books` table in the database.
-Enter a few sample rows, so you can show them on the page:
+Open your database and enter a few sample rows, so you can show them on the page:

 ![bookstore-books-table](images/bookstore-books-table.png)

 ### Create the Application Service

-The next step is to create an [application service](../../Application-Services.md) to manage (create, list, update, delete...) books.
+The next step is to create an [application service](../../Application-Services.md) to manage (create, list, update, delete...) the books.

 #### BookDto